-• Home
+· Home

-Discussion Point: In this book, both homes (past and present) have views of the ocean.
-There is a distinct sense that the memories of childhood and adulthood are inextricably linked by this view.
+Discussion Point: In this book, there is a distinct sense that the memories of childhood and adulthood are inextricably linked by the ocean.
 Warm memories of that childhood are precious but the view of the ocean was enticing, and ultimately led to the protagonist leaving for foreign climes.
 Discuss the concept of home as it is explored in this book.

-Book of Hours
+· Book of Hours